 Where to Find Italianate Architecture in Savannah

 You can find Italianate examples at a number of notable houses in the Historic District of Savannah.
-The Andrew Low House and Mercer Williams House are two that are available for touring during the day, and are strong models of the simplistic and modest features associated with the style.
-Additionally, the Historic Kehoe House is one of the greatest examples of the decorative elements, cupola and columned entryway, and is an inn available for booking.
-Other Italianate-influenced architecture can be spotted at private residences throughout the Historic District.
+The Andrew Low House and Mercer Williams House are two that are available for touring during the day and are strong models of the simplistic and modest features associated with the style.
+Additionally, the Historic Kehoe House is one of the greatest examples of the decorative elements and is an inn available for booking.